butyi/gzat/README.md

 ## Compile

-Check out the repo and just call `asm8 prg.asm`. prg.s19 will be ready to be downloaded by once GZ downloader [gzdl.c](https://github.com/butyi/gzdl.c/) or [gzdl.py](https://github.com/butyi/gzdl.py/).
+Check out the repo and just call `asm8 prg.asm` on Linux.
+On Windows use `asm8.exe prg.asm`. prg.s19 will be ready to be downloaded by once GZ downloader [gzdl.c](https://github.com/butyi/gzdl.c/) or [gzdl.py](https://github.com/butyi/gzdl.py/).

+## Bash files

+- `./c`: Compile
+- `./p`: Program and Terminal
+- `./t`: Terminal only
+- `./cp`: Compile, (if there is no compile error) Program and Terminal

+On Windows PC, `*.bat` files must be created based on these bash files.
+Inside calls are very similar, but batch systax is different from bash systax.

 ## License